kanjijonathan/round/README.md

 install into Rounds/Rounds_Data/Managed and replace the old Assembly-CSharp.dll

-64 rounds to win instead of 5
+64 rounds to win instead of 5 (only works if both people have the mod)

 if you force a card in the first card picking you disable randomness